choria-legacy/marionette-collective/website/simplerpc/agents.md

 Creates an action called "echo".
 They don't and can't take any arguments.

+## Agent Activation
+In the past you had to copy an agent only to machines that they should be running on as all agents were activated regardless of dependencies.

+To make deployment simpler agents support the ability to determine if they should run on a particular platform.
+By default SimpleRPC agents can be configured to activate or not:

+{% highlight ini %}
+plugin.helloworld.activate_agent = false
+{% endhighlight %}

+You can also place the following in _/etc/mcollective/plugins.d/helloworld.cfg_:

+{% highlight ini %}
+activate_agent = false
+{% endhighlight %}

+This is a simple way to enable or disable an agent on your machine, agents can also declare their own logic that will get called each time an agent gets loaded from disk.

+{% highlight ruby %}
+module MCollective
+    module Agent
+        class Helloworld<RPC::Agent

+            activate_when do
+                File.executable?("/usr/bin/puppet")
+            end
+        end
+    end
+end
+{% endhighlight %}

+If this block returns false or raises an exception then the agent will not be active on this machine and it will not be discovered.

+When the agent gets loaded it will test if _/usr/bin/puppet_ exist and only if it does will this agent be enabled.

+This feature is available since version 1.3.0

 ## Help and the Data Description Language
 We have a separate file that goes together with an agent and is used to describe the agent in detail, a DDL file for the above echo agent can be seen below: